deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/ff-using-static-url-segments.md

 ### P5 -----------------------------------------

-* I can combine stati URL segments and default values to create an alias for a specific URL.
+* I can combine static URL segments and default values to create an alias for a specific URL.
 * This can be useful if you have published your URL schema publicly and it has formed a contract with your user.
 * If you refactor an application in this situation, you need to preserve the previous URL format so that any URL favorites, macros or scripts the user has created continue to work.
 * Imagine that I used to have a controller called Shop, which has now been replaced by the Home controller.